mastodon/mastodon/CONTRIBUTING.md

 Bug reports and feature suggestions must use descriptive and concise titles and be submitted to [GitHub Issues].
-Please use the search function to make sure that you are not submitting duplicate bug reports or feature requests.
+Please use the search function to make sure there are not duplicate bug reports or feature requests.

 ## Translations